nathanstitt/boxible/README.md

 | margin       | px value, small, medium, large, xxlarge      | Size    |
 | centered     | true                                         | false   |

-align, alignContent, direction, and justify are "responsive" and can alternatively be prefixed with a size
+align, alignContent, direction, gap, and justify are "responsive" and can alternatively be prefixed with a size

 Since the Box element is a emotionjs component, you can also use the "as" prop to render elements other than div, such as `label` to wrap inputs.